-Boston Duck Tours and our famous “Rolling Rallies”How Boson Duck Tours became the the Official ChampionSHIP of Boston!
+Boston Duck Tours and our famous “Rolling Rallies”How Boston Duck Tours became the the Boston’s Official ChampionSHIP!

 Boston Duck Tours, over the years, has had the honor and pleasure of hosting 4 of Boston’s sports teams in Rolling Rally Championship parades.
 10 different times!
 A feat that most cities have never seen.

 The honor was bestowed upon us by the late and great Mayor Menino.
 This was back in 2002 during our first victory parade with the New England Patriots.
 The city had not seen a victory parade since Boston Duck Tours inception in 1994.
 What happened to be a helpful solution to crowd control for our fanatical Boston sports fans, turned into a time honored tradition spanning over a decade and 2 Boston mayors.
 In 2002, we started the first Rollying Rally with the Patriots parade at the Hynes Convention Center.
 It ended at Boston City Hall with a celebration for all the players, owners and staff.